TedHusted/awake/awake.md/awake.md

 “What happens if you find a sapient synthetic?” asks Emma.

 “Beyond reporting it up the chain, I honestly don’t know.
-Someone must have a plan — our plans have plans — but whatever it is, it’s above my pay grade.”
+Someone must have a plan.
+Our plans have plans.
+Whatever it is, it’s above my pay grade.”

-###
+***

 Tessa switches her Pulse chat to voice mode.
 It had been a long day.
 She needed to hear an encouraging word.